Grow room requirements

 The amount of light intensity determines how well your buds will grow.
 Using a low-intensity light such as a flourescent or CFL light bulbs will yield much less than a high quality LED or MH / HPS bulb setup.

 If you’re looking to build a marijuana grow room in a small space or if you are using high-wattage lighting, heat output may be a concern.
 Using air-cooled light hoods and an adequate ventilation system should help alleviate this.
 Choosing to build a grow room in an area with tall ceilings is a big plus, it gives you space for robust plants that stretch into the lights.
+Ventilation and air intake can resolve most temperature and humidity issues.

 Make sure to cover the walls with flat white paint or reflective material to redirect additional light back onto your pot plants.
 There are a number of options available commercially, but flat white paint works really well and is much cheaper than reflective coatings.